 11. They last forever.
 I have diapers that have gone through 5 and 6 kids (being passed around through friends) and are still in nearly as good shape as when they started.
 Sure, some get retired when they get threadbare, but most are still going strong.

 12. They are old-fashioned.
-Here is the diaper nerd in me speaking, they are tried and true and have worked for generations.
+This is just the diaper nerd in me speaking, but they are tried and true and have worked for generations.
 I feel a bit of a connection to my grandmothers and what they did when I use them.
 In this case, “retro” is just as good today as it was then.

 13. Prefolds also make a great cloth diaper insert for pocket diapers like bumGenius!